 Step One: Prepare the Simple Cake

 The first step in dairy free cake pops is to make this very simple cake.
-First, combine a dairy-free yellow cake mix with a can of pumpkin puree.
-Stir these together — it will make a thick batter!
+First, combine the flour, baking soda and powder, salt, and vegan butter in a food processor and pulse it to combine.
+Add a can of pumpkin puree along with water and pulse again until combined.
+This make a thick batter!

 Use a spatula and spread the batter into a pan with a light coating of vegetable spray.
 Bake the cake for 35 minutes in an oven heated to 350F.
 Use a tester in the center to make sure the cake is done.

 Remove the cake from the oven and set aside to cool, about 15 – 20 minutes.